Arcodiant/StarDocs/docs/topics/game/send-money.md

 title: How do I send money to other players?
 ---

+{{version_check("3.23.1")}}

 ## Info

-When running industrial missions, trading with other players or hiring them for rescues and transport, you may want to transfer aUEC directly to other players.
-You can do this all directly in your mobiGlass, though there is a 0.5% fee for transfers.
+When running industrial missions, trading with other players or hiring them for rescues and transport, you may want to transfer aUEC directly.
+You can do this all in your mobiGlass wallet app, though there is a 0.5% fee for transfers.

-## Send Money
+## Sending Money

 1. Open your mobiGlass (++f1++) and select the Wallet app.